Fania/uca-web-ws3/ex3/readme.md

 # Web Design & Development

-## Workshop 3 - Exercise 3: LocalStorage Hearts
+## Workshop 3 - Exercise 3: LocalStorage Stars

 In this workshop you are going to be introduced to the **browser local storage** and how to access it with JavaScript.